raphi-tech/git-mirror/README.md

 GitHub: [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

 ## References
-https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=windows (see also for: setup in MacOS or Linux)
+https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=windows (see also for: SSH setup in MacOS or Linux)

 https://docs.github.com/en/authentication/connecting-to-github-with-ssh/working-with-ssh-key-passphrases (see also for: adding and changing a passphrase)